 The rooftop is the reason we acquired the building, we see rooftops as underused spaces in the modern city.
-A space for mechanical plant and air conditioning units is the current status quo – why not utilise that space for growing food?
+A space for mechanical plant and air conditioning units is the current status quo – why not utilise that space for growing food and encouraging biodiveristy?
 It is better for the environment long term, help educate the local community by doing so and ultimately it will contribute to improving urban quality of life, create jobs and provide the freshest food possible.

 Does the rooftop supply your restaurant and bar?